markpenaranda/paynamicsjs/README.md

 </script>
 ```

+### Get the result for payment through POST request
 ```
 after the user succesfully entered the card details, paynamics api will POST request to your web api. (notification url)